Ravn-Tech/HyperTag/README.md

 ```$ hypertag merge human into "Homo Sapiens"```

 ### Query using Set Theory
-Print file names fuzzy matching the query.
+Print file names of the resulting set matching the query.
+Queries are composed of tags and operands.
+Tags are fuzzy matched for convenience.
 Nesting is currently not supported, queries are evaluated from left to right

 Print paths: ```$ hypertag query human --path```